E2MIP/E2MIP_Website_Repo/content/_index.md

 In the first phase of the challenge, we will accept initial submissions that will not be ranked.
 We will allow each participating team three optional initial submissions.
 The dates for these test runs will be communicated here as soon as they are fixed.

-The submission date for the final method is the 17th of September.
-Late submissions might be possible, but we cannot guarantee the execution of the submission.